Nauru Food Guide

 Fresh Coconut Water

-Refreshing liquid from young green coconuts, served straight from the nut.
-Naturally sweet, hydrating, and rich in electrolytes.
-Street vendors and locals crack coconuts fresh to order.
-Perfect for Nauru's tropical heat.
-After drinking water, the soft coconut meat inside is scooped and eaten as snack.
-Coconut palms are Nauru's most important food source.
+The water from young green coconuts, served straight from the nut.
+It's naturally sweet, hydrating, and full of electrolytes, which makes it a good answer to Nauru's heat.
+Vendors and locals crack the nuts open to order.
+Once you've finished the water, you scoop out the soft meat inside and eat it.
+Coconut palms are the island's single most important food source.

 Rice with Tinned Fish